Electronics Engineering AS

 - Technical Salesperson

 Students in the A.S.
-Electronics Engineering Technology program learn about subjects such as fiber optics, analog and digital electronics, control systems, and network technologies.
-They learn to use test equipment and to troubleshoot computer and network technologies.
-Students also learn to communicate ideas to their colleagues and customers verbally and in writing.
+Electronics Engineering Technology program are expected to learn about subjects such as fiber optics, analog and digital electronics, control systems, and network technologies.
+They are also tasked with learning to use test equipment and to troubleshoot computer and network technologies.
+Students additionally, are expected to learn to communicate ideas to their colleagues and customers verbally and in writing.

 - An ability to apply the knowledge, techniques, skills and modern tools of the discipline to narrowly defined engineering technology activities.